 If the facility is not carrier-neutral and problems arise with the network, options are limited unless the company is prepared to move again.
-Carrier-neutral data centers make it easy to simply switch to a different provider.
+Carrier-neutral data centers make it easy to switch to a different provider simply.

 Greater Compatibility with Cloud-Based Companies

-There are limited network handoffs when multiple carriers are available in one facility, allowing cloud-based companies to benefit from quick and efficient data transfers and more stable performance.
-Certain carrier-neutral data centers also support multiple cloud environments (public, private, and hybrid) ensuring that client applications can integrate easily with the facility’s environment.
+Limited network handoffs exist when multiple carriers are available in one facility, allowing cloud-based companies to benefit from quick and efficient data transfers and more stable performance.
+Certain carrier-neutral data centers also support multiple cloud environments (public, private, and hybrid), ensuring that client applications can integrate easily with the facility’s environment.

-Increased redundancy, reliability, flexibility, and reach, combined with reduced costs, make the outsourcing of IT needs to a carrier-neutral center an option that any cloud-based business should consider.
+Increased redundancy, reliability, flexibility, and reach, combined with reduced costs, make outsourcing IT needs to a carrier-neutral center an option that any cloud-based business should consider.